Austro-Italian ironclad arms race: The Battle of Hampton Roads

-The battle was be the first ever engagement between ironclad warships, and the difference between the first day of the battle when Virginia easily destroyed two wooden frigates, compared to the draw in her battle with the ironclad Monitor the following day, left an impression on most of the major navies in the world.
-Indeed, the battle received worldwide attention.
-The preeminent naval powers, the United Kingdom and France, halted further construction of wooden-hulled ships after receiving reports of the battle.
-The use of a small number of very heavy guns, mounted so that they could fire in all directions was first demonstrated by Monitor but soon became standard in warships of all types.
-Shipbuilders also incorporated rams like the kind employed by Virginia into the designs of warship hulls around the world.
-Within Austria and Italy, the Battle of Hampton Roads would prove to have a decisive impact on the course of the Austro-Italian ironclad arms race, influencing both nations' decision to continue with their ironclad programs and effectively resulting in the abandonment of wooden vessels forever.
+In April 1862, news of the Battle of Hampton Roads reached both Italy and Austria.
+The battle was the first ever engagement between ironclad warships, and it left an impression on most of the major navies in the world.
+The United Kingdom and France halted further construction of wooden-hulled ships.
+The use of a small number of very heavy guns, mounted so that they could fire in all directions soon became standard in warships of all types.
+Shipbuilders also incorporated rams into the designs of warship hulls.
+Within Austria and Italy, the Battle of Hampton Roads influenced both nations' decision to continue with their ironclad programs and the abandonment of wooden vessels.

-In Austria, the results of the battle were so decisive that Rechberg reversed his opinion completely upon learning of the engagement, and asked the Reichsrat to approve all the new naval expenditures Ferdinand Max had been calling for.
-In June, the Austrian Reichsrat approved Archduke Ferdinand Max's budget, but directed the Oberkommandant der Marine to cut expenditures not related to training, naval construction and ship maintenance.
+In Austria, the results of the battle were so decisive that Rechberg reversed his opinion completely, and asked the Reichsrat to approve all the new naval expenditures Ferdinand Max had been calling for.
+In June, the Reichsrat approved Archduke Ferdinand Max's budget, but directed the Oberkommandant der Marine to cut expenditures not related to training, naval construction and ship maintenance.
 The Reichsrat also ordered Ferdinand Max to purchase more coal from domestic sources, and to only rarely send warships out beyond the Mediterranean Sea.
-For 1863, the Imperial Austrian Navy was allocated some 8,900,000 Florins, a huge sum and far higher than previous budget outlays for naval affairs, but this was below the 10,900,000 Florins that Ferdinand Max had originally asked for.
+For 1863, the Imperial Austrian Navy was allocated some 8,900,000 Florins, a huge sum and far higher than previous budget outlays, but this was below the 10,900,000 Florins that Ferdinand Max had originally asked for.
 In compensation however, Wickenburg was able to acquire a further 4,000,000 Florins from the Reichsrat for the navy's 1862 budget.
 In November, the bill was approved and the Imperial Austrian Navy received its largest budget in history.

-In Italy, the new Italian government convened on 7 March 1862, just one day before the Virginia wreaked havoc on the Union's unarmored warships.
-When news of the battle reached the Italian government, Persano addressed the Chamber of Deputies about the battle and argued Menabrea's proposed four ships-of-the-line were technologically obsolete, and that Regia Marina instead needed to acquire additional ironclads.
+When news of the battle reached the Italian government, Persano addressed the Chamber of Deputies, arguing that Menabrea's proposed four ships-of-the-line were technologically obsolete, and that Regia Marina instead needed additional ironclads.
 Persano's plan included purchasing four ironclads from French shipyards, and constructing three additional ironclads domestically.
 This proposal was further revised in June, when Persano addressed the Chamber of Deputies and shared his support for incorporating Menabrea's earlier plan to purchase two ironclads from British shipyards, bringing the total number of proposed ironclads the Regia Marina would construct or purchase by 1865 to nine.